 Neuropathy is a prevalent ailment or disease that affects 8% of the U.S. population.
 That’s roughly 24 million individuals.
 Now, this is sufficient background information to begin discussing neuropathy and what doctors can do to treat this illness.
 At any age, peripheral neuropathy can emerge.
-It can affect both the elderly and the young but primarily affects the elderly.
+It can affect both the older generation and the young but primarily affects us as we approach an advanced age.
 There are several neuropathy causes, with diabetes being one of the most prevalent.
 Diabetes is responsible for 30% of neuropathy cases.
 And idiopathic or undetermined disorders are responsible for the remaining 30%.
 Therefore, they know that diabetes is the leading cause of neuropathy.
 Now, diabetes can develop for a variety of reasons: High blood sugar, as well as genetic and metabolic variables.

 Two forms of diabetes exist which are Type-1 and Type-2.
 Typically, type 1 diabetes is hereditary.
 Always, a genetic element is present in that.
 Type two diabetes is a lifestyle disease.
 This is when metabolic variables come into play.

 However, regardless of the source of your diabetes, if it becomes severe and progressive, it can develop neuropathy in the hands and, more frequently, the feet.